GSA/digitalgov.gov/content/posts/2019/03/2019-03-26-a-year-in-life-a-pif.md

 {{< img src="zach-goldfine" >}}

-_Zach Goldfine is a PIF currently working with the VA Chief Technology Officer to get Veterans benefits more quickly._
+_Zach Goldfine is a PIF currently working with the Veterans Administration's Chief Technology Officer to get benefits to veterans more quickly._